airpair/tips-for-dealing-with-developer-stress/post.md

 Synopsis
-> This article identifies several types of stress facing developers daily and explains how they may impact effectiveness.
+> This article identifies several types of stress that developers face on a daily basis and explains how they may impact effectiveness.
 We’ll cover tips for identifying the root cause of the stress and offer suggestions on how to manage them.

 ## Background
 I'm co-authoring this article with Erik Gillespie.<sup>http://technicalrex.com/</sup><sup>https://www.airpair.com/stackoverflow/posts/30-days-of-answers-on-stack-overflow</sup> We have worked on many projects together including fun side projects, business idea pitches, and epic enterprise apps.
 We've encountered a lot of stressful scenarios, ranging from enterprise architectural decisions to where to get lunch (while the latter is mostly intended as a joke, there is a thing called “decision fatigue” that contributes to not being able to choose something as routine as lunch – stay tuned to learn more!).
 We've tried a lot of techniques and selected a handful we feel to be most helpful.